mkunal0720/SCM-project/README.md

 |13.     | Payment system | Payment system                               | 20 May 2024 01:52 PM      | 20 May 2024 12:00 PM | Kunal Mittal  |

+## Conclusion

+Our website is now fully functional, featuring a plethora of exciting features that enhance user experience and usability.
+This achievement wouldn't have been possible without the relentless efforts and dedication of Lakshay Sharma and Kushal Bansal, who have significantly contributed as collaborators.
+With their invaluable input, the project has been successfully completed.

+A heartfelt thank you to Lakshay Sharma and Kushal Bansal for their outstanding work! 👏👏